jweissman/orsino/playtesting.md

 ---
 [ ] Track playerAligned as _well_ as playerControlled (sort of captured by being on the team of the player but this isn't passed along with combatant in all cases...)
 [ ] Adjust status durations check so that they expire at end of _turn_ not _round_?
-[ ] Process traits for enemy npcs (undead should get benefits like immune charm/sleep/poison?)
 ---
-[ ] Spawn appropriate gear for PCs (spellbooks for mages, holy symbols for clerics...)
-[ ] Enemy saves should at least be presented clearly (okay for this to be '...but nothing happened' but ideal to say 'x made their save!' or similar)
+[ ] Spawn appropriate gear for PCs (spellbooks for mages, holy symbols for clerics, lockpicking tool for thieves) [ ] Enemy saves should at least be presented clearly (okay for this to be '...but nothing happened' but ideal to say 'x made their save!' or similar)
+[ ] Would be nice to let _all_ PCs attempt to interact/examine/search
+[ ] Maybe charm is dispelled if the charmer dies??
+[ ] Creatures could escape _before_ the round starts (so they don't display in party listing) [ ] Humanize room names on describe room
+[ ] Aggregate lists of features since it's possible to get _two_ polluted fountains

 ## Fixed
 [x] Temple/shrine to local deity to get a blessing